Looking to explore Adelaide further and get out of the city centre? Here are all the things to do in Port Adelaide during your visit.

 Eat in the Cafes and Restaurants

 The Port Plaza redevelopment has recently opened and there are now a big choice of eateries here too.
-Everything from Thai to Burgers to Pancakes are here.
+Everything from Thai to Burgers to Pancakes is here.
 I am yet to test a lot of them out, but there are many good reviews.

 For coffee with a view, The Folklore Cafe is located right beside the wharf, floating over the Port River.
 This is a great place to spot those dolphins.

 Take a Self-Guided Walking Tour

-The tours on offer include Walk the Port, which covers a bit of everything, then specialty tours for the street art, craft beer, heritage sites, an environmental trail, all the anchors in the area, or even the ghosts of the Port.
+The tours on offer include Walk the Port, which covers a bit of everything, then specialty tours for the street art, craft beer, Port Adelaide heritage sites, an environmental trail, all the anchors in the area, or even the ghosts of the Port.

 Kayak with Dolphins

 Nearby is the Garden Island Ship’s Graveyard, which is the final resting place of around 25 ships.
-The last boat was sunk here in 1945, so not all of them are visible and those that are are often only above water at low tide.
+The last boat was sunk here in 1945, so not all of them are visible and those that are often only above water at low tide.

 Shop until you Drop

-Op-shoppers will love it here, with three or four second hand and charity stores in quite close proximity.
+Op-shoppers will love it here, with three or four second-hand and charity stores nearby.
 While of course these are filled with clothes, there are often other interesting items too, who knows what you will find.
-I often visit when I am looking for second hand books.
+I often visit when I am looking for second-hand books.

 There is also a fabulous toy store in Port Adelaide called The Lighthouse Toy Shop on St Vincent Street which has a great range of traditional and unique toys.

-For more shops look to the Port Mall area that runs off of St Vincent Street, or go to the new Port Plaza shopping centre further along Commercial Road.
-Port Plaza is best for food, but there are some other shopping opportunities too.
+For more shopping in Port Adelaide look to the Port Mall area that runs off of St Vincent Street, or go to the new Port Plaza shopping centre further along Commercial Road.

 Getting to Port Adelaide

-There is plenty of free parking around in The Port, but beware, because some areas are paid and you will need to ensure you follow the directions.
+There is plenty of free parking around The Port, but beware, because some areas are paid and you will need to ensure you follow the directions.

 There are also a variety of public buses that pass through Port Adelaide, most of them stopping close to the Commercial Road/St Vincent Street intersection.

-A single trip, adult peak ticket is currently $5.50AUD for both the trains and buses.
+A single trip, adult peak ticket is currently $6.20AUD for both the trains and buses.
 Tickets may be cheaper than this if you purchase a MetroCard and add credit to it in advance, if you have a concession, or if you travel in off-peak times.

 Don’t forget to come on over and join the Facebook group for more South Australian inspiration and to get all your questions answered.
 Click here to join now.

-Please share this post with your friends and pin for later
+Please share this post with your friends and pin it for later